Specialties

 Chronic Illness/Chronic Pain

 For those dealing with chronic illness or chronic pain, there can be a range of mental health impacts including grief, anxiety, or trauma.
-Adjusting to new limitations or barriers or navigating a complicated system can add additional stress.
+Adjusting to new limitations or barriers or navigating a complicated medical system can add additional stress.
 Therapy can provide support navigating and processing these changes.
 We can also explore ways to accommodate your needs in a way that still allows you to lead a rich and fulfilling life alongside the barriers you may face.

 • Smartphone on a white surface with a pink background and yellow scribbles, displaying the word 'Anxiety' in black and green graffiti-style text.